opeCre8tivia/opeCre8tivia/README.md

 - 🔭 Catch me thinking of the next big idea
 - :computer:I have been coding for about `5 YEARS`
-- 🤔 I’m looking for an opportunity to work remotely on an enterprise project.
+- 🤔 Busy Building.
 - 📫 How to reach me: opegude.n3t@gmail.com.
-- 😄 Pronouns: opeCre8tivia, emmanuel opel.
+- 😄 Pronouns: Rabbi.
 - ⚡ Fun fact: I dream in code lol!.

 #### Top Technologies